Setting Up a Business: A Checklist

 Other places to look for help include:

 10. Set up a business bank account

-If you’re a partnership or limited company then you will be required to have a separate business bank account, but sole traders should consider one too.
+Whether you’re a sole trader, in a partnership or limited company you should consider a separate business bank account.
 Shop around and make sure the provider you opt for will give you everything you need to help your new business flourish.